Is your dog allergy in your DNA? Uncover your story through the power of genomic science.

 Knowing your genetic predisposition to allergies will help you make the best choices about your health and lifestyle.
 An in-depth DNA analysis of your raw DNA file will empower you with the information you need to live your best life.

-You can download your raw DNA file if you performed an at-home DNA test from AncestryDNA, 23andMe, or another provider.
+You can download your raw DNA file if you perform an at-home DNA test from AncestryDNA, 23andMe, or another provider.
 Genomelink can perform a comprehensive evaluation of your genetic makeup, helping you better understand your genetic characteristics.

 Are you interested in learning more about your genetic tendency for dog allergies?
 Let the team at Genomelink help you unlock your full potential.